 Primoz Sporar: email@example.com

 Tatjana Strojan: firstname.lastname@example.org

-Public institutes also can be created under state administration regulations or by municipal/city decision; this Note, however, is limited to public institutes established and governed pursuant to the Institutes Law.
+Public institutes also can be created under state administration regulations or by municipal/city decision; this Note, however, is limited to public institutes established and governed pursuant to the Institutes Act.

-Associations and any other legal forms can also apply for public status under Article 28 of the Institutes Law if the applying organization engages in the same services as a public institute.
-A license is required from the appropriate ministry to receive status under the Institutes Law, the length and terms of which depend on the authorizing ministry.
+Associations and any other legal forms can also apply for public status under Article 28 of the Institutes Act if the applying organization engages in the same services as a public institute.
+A license is required from the appropriate ministry to receive status under the Institutes Act, the length and terms of which depend on the authorizing ministry.
 This status does not grant any tax benefits.

 Under the Social Entrepreneuship Act, an NPO may engage in social entrepreneurship provided that it is established and operates for public benefit purposes.
 The profit and excess revenue generated by social enterprise activities must be used by a social enterprise for carrying out the main activities or purposes specified in the Act.

-The Personal Income Tax Law defines public interest purposes as humanitarian purposes (including human rights protection), protection from natural and other disasters, disability, charitable, ecological, cultural, sporting, religious and other purposes.
-Eligible beneficiaries under the government Regulation on Designation of a Part of the Income Tax are: associations that acquire the status of an association in the public interest; associations that acquire the status of a disability organization; associations and other organizations that acquire the status of a humanitarian organization; institutes in the public interest in the fields of tourism, environmental protection and culture; foundations; religious communities; political parties and representative trade unions.
-As of April 2007 there were approximately 3,500 beneficiaries on the list (managed by the Ministry of Finance).
+The Personal Income Tax Act defines public interest purposes as humanitarian purposes (including human rights protection), protection from natural and other disasters, disability, charitable, ecological, cultural, sporting, religious and other purposes.
+Eligible beneficiaries, according to a decree on the appropriation of personal income tax for donations, are: associations that acquire the status of an association in the public interest; associations that acquire the status of a disability organization; associations and other organizations that acquire the status of a humanitarian organization; institutes in the public interest in the fields of tourism, environmental protection and culture; foundations; religious communities; political parties and representative trade unions.
+In 2015, there were approximately 4,600 beneficiaries on the list (which is managed by the Ministry of Finance).